-4.7 Courses should be relevant and provide real value to salespersons.
-It should be customised to meet the specific needs of salespersons in their professional development.
-The course objectives should be clearly defined and comprehensive to the target participants and the learning outcomes must be specific.
-Course providers must have key personnel who is responsible for the management of the quality of the course and the key personnel should possess relevant training experience or experience in managing similar courses.

-- 4.8 The contents and information in the course materials must be up-to-date, accurate and keep pace with the latest policies and regulations governing property transactions and estate agency practice.
-If a course provider does not meet expectations in this aspect, CEA reserves the right to withdraw their eligibility to run subsequent CPD courses related to Professional Competencies. - 4.9 Course providers should conduct regular reviews on the effectiveness of course trainers.
-Course providers should seek feedback from participants and carry out assessment of the quality of the course contents and trainers engaged by them.
-CEA should be informed if there is adverse feedback from participants on the course contents or trainers, and course providers are to share improvement plans with CEA to address adverse feedback from course participants.
+- 5.8 The course objectives are to be clearly defined to the target participants.
+The learning outcomes must be clear and measurable and describe the level/s of cognition/s that is/are expected from course participants.
+Course providers must have key personnel responsible for the management of the quality of the course and the key personnel should possess relevant training experience or experience in managing similar courses. - 5.9 The contents and information in the course materials must be up-to-date, accurate and keep pace with the latest policies and regulations governing the subject.
+If a course provider fails to do so, CEA reserves the right to withdraw their eligibility to run subsequent CPD courses related to Professional Competencies. - 5.10 Appropriate delivery and instructional methods are to be adopted to facilitate engagement and interactions with participants.